Bwilliamson55/craft-block-list/README.md

 # Block List plugin for Craft CMS 3.x

-A CP extension for basic ip block-list entries
+A CP extension for basic ip block-list entries.
+If you're looking for examples for plugin migrations, or CP forms, this might help you out as well.
+The ***developer*** is responsible for grafting this to their frontend utilizing the variable or service.

 ![Screenshot](resources/img/plugin-logo.png)